-3. State distributions to local government
+- 3. State distributions to local government - Step 1 Does the government control the asset?

 No, the State controls the money and distributes the money.

 Conclusion: Not a fiduciary activity, the monies are not reported by the city/county until the money is received by the city/county from the state and would be considered own-source revenue upon receipt.